FIVE MOST SURPRISING FINDS

 How did an institution with a history of segregation become the single most effective engine of Black economic mobility in American history — while $200 billion in corporate DEI pledges produced nothing measurable?

 A puzzle master looks at that contrast and identifies the variable.
 The military succeeded because it inverted the formula that civilian institutions use.
-It provided the tools — the GI Bill, the VA loan, the technical training — only after extracting a price: total submission to a meritocratic system.
+It provided the tools — the GI Bill, the VA loan, the technical training — only after extracting a price.
+That price was total submission to a meritocratic system.
 It understood that equality of outcome requires first a ruthless equality of expectation.

 The Solution